GodotSteam/GodotSteam/README.md

     - When creating templates for this, please refer to this post for assistance as the documentation is a bit lacking ( http://steamcommunity.com/app/404790/discussions/0/364042703865087202/ ).
 - When recompiling the engine is finished do the following before running it the first time:
   - Copy the shared library (steam_api), for your OS, from sdk/redistributable_bin/ folders to the Godot binary location (by default in the godot source /bin/ file but you can move them to a new folder).
   - Create a steam_appid.txt file with your game's app ID or 480 in this folder.
-Necessary if the editor or game is run _outtside_ of Steam.
+Necessary if the editor or game is run _outside_ of Steam.

 - The finished hierarchy should look like this:
   - Linux 32/64-bit